Freshman (High School Applicant) Admissions Requirements

-Choosing a Major: Applicants interested in architecture, writing, critical and visual studies, construction management, fashion design and the BA in art history must choose those majors at the time of application as they have different first years.
+Choosing a Major: Applicants interested in architecture, writing, critical and visual studies, construction management, fashion design and art history must choose those majors at the time of application as they have different first years.
 Students who are uncertain about which major to choose in the Schools of Art and Design may choose undecided and then select their major in the spring of their freshman year.
 Certain majors like interior design and industrial design may be limited by space and must control the numbers entering to assure enough space and equipment for all students.
 Most departments welcome students who wish to enter their departments.

 Undecided students in art and design or students who initially chose another major and want to switch to another major within their school after they arrive must request the Change of Major form from the Office of Academic Advisement and meet with the Chairperson of the department in which they want to major in the spring of the freshman year.
 Be prepared to bring a portfolio including work from the foundation year and a transcript with your grades from the fall semester.
 The process for changing major is described fully in the Academic Advisement section of the website.
 We encourage all students to read about our majors before they submit the application so they can make an informed choice.
 Students who wish to talk with an admissions counselor about the various majors are encouraged to call or come in with their work to discuss.
 Appointments may be scheduled by emailing email@example.com or calling 718.636.3779.

 The following subjects are strongly recommended for admission to specific Pratt programs.

 Architecture, Writing, and Critical and Visual Studies Programs: